Welcome to a world of compassion and care.

 WELCOME TO KALOTE ANIMAL TRUST

 It was in November, 2017 that a small flame of hope was lit and it soon spread its warm glow in many a heart.
-The Kalote Animal Trust was initiated and today it’s a home sweet home to over 370 animals.
-Dogs, cats, cows, buffalos, goats, pigs, sheep, monkeys, donkeys, horses and a variety of birds and reptiles have found a loving shelter.
+The Kalote Animal Trust was initiated and today it’s a home sweet home to over 600 animals.
+Dogs, cats, cows, buffalos, goats, pigs, sheep, donkeys, horses and a variety of birds have found a loving shelter.
 Each of these animals has an amazing rescue story that will melt your heart and make you marvel at their ability to choose love over a traumatic past.

 The Heart Warming Evolution